-Stress generally affects all systems of the body including cardiovascular, respiratory, endocrine, gastrointestinal, nervous, muscular, and reproductive systems.
-With regards to the cardiovascular system, acute stress causes an increase in heart rate, stronger heart muscle contractions, dilation of the heart, and redirection of blood to large muscles.
+Stress generally affects all body systems, including cardiovascular, respiratory, endocrine, gastrointestinal, nervous, muscular, and reproductive systems.
+Regarding the cardiovascular system, acute stress causes an increase in heart rate, stronger heart muscle contractions, dilation of the heart, and redirection of blood to large muscles.
 The respiratory system works with the cardiovascular system to supply cells of the body with oxygen while removing carbon dioxide waste.
-Acute stress constricts the airway which leads to shortness of breath and rapid breathing.
-The endocrine system increases its production of steroid hormones, which include cortisol, to activate the stress response of the body.
+Acute stress constricts the airway, which leads to shortness of breath and rapid breathing.
+The endocrine system increases its production of steroid hormones, including cortisol, to activate the body's stress response.
 Stress can affect the gastrointestinal tract by affecting how quickly food moves through the bowels.
 It can also affect digestion and what nutrients the intestines absorb.

 A stressful situation, whether environmental or psychological, can activate a cascade of stress hormones that produce physiological changes.
-Activation of the sympathetic nervous system in this manner triggers an acute stress response called the "fight or flight" response.
+Activating the sympathetic nervous system in this manner triggers an acute stress response called the "fight or flight" response.
 This enables a person to either fight the threat or flee the situation.
 The rush of adrenaline and noradrenaline secreted from the adrenal medulla causes almost all portions of the sympathetic system to discharge simultaneously as a widespread mass discharge effect throughout the entire body.
-Physiologic changes of this mass discharge effect include increased arterial pressure, more blood flow to active muscles and less blood flow to organs not needed for rapid motor activity, increased rate of blood coagulation, increased rates of cellular metabolism through the body, increased muscle strength, increased mental activity, increased blood glucose concentration, and increased glycolysis in the liver/muscle.
-The net effect of all these effects allows a person to perform more strenuous activity than normal.
+Physiologic changes of this mass discharge effect include increased arterial pressure, more blood flow to active muscles and less blood flow to organs not needed for rapid motor activity, increased rate of blood coagulation, increased rates of cellular metabolism through the body, increased muscle strength, increased mental activity, increased blood glucose concentration, and increased glycolysis in the liver and muscle.
+The net effect of all these effects allows a person to perform more strenuous activity than usual.
 After the perceived threat disappears, the body returns to pre-arousal levels.

 Addison's disease, Cushing syndrome, and pheochromocytoma are diseases in the adrenal system, the latter of which play a role in the body's stress mechanisms via the release of cortisol and epinephrine.
-Patients have a lack of glucocorticoid and or mineralocorticoid hormones in Addison's disease.
+Patients have a lack of glucocorticoid and or mineralocorticoid hormones in Addison disease.
 Hypercortisolism due to endogenous or exogenous causes is observed in Cushing syndrome.
 Pheochromocytomas are catecholamine-secreting tumors of the adrenal glands.

 The physiologic stress of surgery causes cortisol levels to rise in a positive correlation to the severity of the surgery.
-In patients undergoing major surgeries as defined by the POSSUM scale, cortisol levels return to baseline on postoperative days 1-5.
+In patients undergoing major surgeries as defined by the POSSUM scale, cortisol levels return to baseline on postoperative days 1 to 5.
 Postoperative pain severity was not found to correlate with cortisol levels after cardiac surgery.
 Postoperative opiate analgesia was not found to affect stress cortisol response to surgery in a study of cortisol levels during minor, moderate, and major surgeries.
-The varied level of cortisol secretion correlated to the stress of specific surgical operations has implications for hypo adrenal patients that require the replacement of cortisol when undergoing surgery.
+The varied level of cortisol secretion correlated to the stress of specific surgical operations has implications for hypo adrenal patients who require the replacement of cortisol when undergoing surgery.

 Hydrocortisone injections for hypo adrenal patients undergoing surgery are given to replicate levels in patients undergoing surgery with normal adrenal function; this is thought to help hypo adrenal patients withstand the physiologic stress of surgery.
-Dose recommendations vary as well as a method of supplementation.
-European guidelines suggest 100 mg of hydrocortisone intramuscularly before anesthesia regardless of surgery type.
+Dose recommendations vary, as well as a method of supplementation.
+European guidelines suggest 100 mg of hydrocortisone intramuscularly before anesthesia, regardless of surgery type.
 Endocrine Society recommendations suggest 100 mg of hydrocortisone intravenously followed by infusion that has as its basis the severity of the surgery.
-Testing cortisol level in surgeries of varying severity shows that peak cortisol correlates with surgical severity, but peak cortisol levels were demonstrated to be lower than previously suggested.
+Testing cortisol levels in surgeries of varying severity shows that peak cortisol correlates with surgical severity, but peak cortisol levels were demonstrated to be lower than previously suggested.